yorgath/orthogram/docs/api.rst

 .. code-block:: python

    d.add_connection("a", "b", stroke="red")
+   d.add_connection("c", ("d", "n"), stroke="blue")

-Note that the :py:class:`DiagramDef` class offers an :py:meth:`add_connections` method as well, which lets you create connections en masse (all having the same attributes).
+The start and the end of the connection can be either a block name or a pair of a block name and a cell tag.
+Use the second form to target specific cells of a block.
+The :py:class:`DiagramDef` class offers an :py:meth:`add_connections` method as well, which lets you create connections en masse (all having the same attributes.)
+Use the Python :py:func:`help()` function to learn more about it.

 After you have finished building your diagram, use the :py:func:`write_svg` function to write the SVG file: